 5. Alligator Snapping Turtle

-The alligator snapping turtle is the largest species of freshwater turtle in North America.
+The Alligator snapping turtle is the giant freshwater turtle in North America.
 Males have been known to grow to 250 pounds and live to be 100 years old.
 They have massive heads and jaws with a bite force of 1,000 pounds.

 They live almost exclusively in the rivers, canals, and lakes of the southeastern United States.
 Their tongues have a unique pink lure, which they use to bait fish into swimming into their mouths.

 Adult alligator snapping turtles have no natural predators.
-However, due to pressures of hunting and the pet trade, their numbers have severely reduced.
+However, their numbers have severely reduced due to the pressures of hunting and the pet trade.
 They are now protected throughout most of their range.